Snownee/Jade/docs/datapacks/block21.md

 # Displaying a Block Created by Datapack

-Here is a page for datapack developers about how to display the correct information of a custom block.
+Here is a page for datapack developers about how to display the correct information of a server-side block.

 ## Block Name and Icon